Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling: CONCLUSION

 In data-driven calibration, the presence of abundant data with many covariates can help match the model outputs and observed outputs by tuning the model parameters.
 To reduce computation, using subsamples of data makes the problem stochastic and apt for simulation optimization, in which a vast amount of joint information can aid using stratified sampling to reduce estimation error at each visited calibration parameter.
 However, stratified sampling within simulation optimization is challenging.
 We propose using post-stratification to lower the instability of sampling distributions throughout the optimization.
 This stability enables a more tailored design of strata that, if done at a low cost, has the potential to save exploitation sampling efforts for more exploration in the search.

 We further propose two ways for dynamic stratification.
 The first approach determines strata boundaries by hierarchically dividing the data using binary trees that are grown only until enough information can be gained.
 This approach may be computationally expensive but is flexible as it can concurrently use multiple stratification variables.
 In the second approach, concomitant variables help form strata.
 If these variables exhibit a positive correlation with the simulation output, they can be employed to establish optimal strata boundaries through closed-form equations.
 Using pilot simulation runs, we propose methods to find the best concomitant variables (that can be nonlinear transformations of real inputs or generated data during each simulation run) and the number of strata for this purpose.
 However, the strata can be formed with less dependence on limited runs and less computation by leveraging population statistics or looking up exact values by studentizing variables that store aggregated information.
-A comparison case study on the real-world data for a wind power model calibration illustrates faster progress and less run-to-run solver variability.
+A comparison case study on the real-world data for a wind power model calibration and some static and time-dependent simulation examples illustrates faster progress and less run-to-run solver variability.
 Effective stratification further reduces the solver's reliance on hyperparameters, making it more robust.

-As a rule of thumb for choosing one approach over the other, we point out that under strong evidence that multiple variables can be significant in partitioning the input space, and if computational expense is not a burden, then binary trees may be more beneficial.
-On the other hand, if, from expert opinion or descriptive analysis, we can find or form a concomitant variable that is linearly dependent on the response, it may single-handedly help partition the input space to tackle heteroskedasticity at a low computational cost.
+While both approaches show similar performance in many cases, choosing one approach over the other hinges on the nature of the relationship between stratification variables and the simulation output, the significance of multiple stratification variables, the availability of information regarding the distribution of these variables, and the presence of noise in simulations.
+As a rule of thumb, if there is evidence for heterogeneous noise and nonlinear relationships that may take time to unravel, then binary trees may be more beneficial.
+On the other hand, if, from expert opinion or descriptive analysis, we can find or form a concomitant variable that is linearly dependent on the response, it may single-handedly help partition the input space to tackle heteroscedasticity at a low computational cost.
 Among choices for concomitant variables, choosing the real data instead of simulated data may be more effective, particularly when simulation outputs are too noisy.